 Enrichment analysis of putative causal genes

 To explore the broader bioprocesses represented among the high-confidence candidate causal genes from our analysis of ionomic traits, we performed Gene Ontology enrichment analysis on the list of candidates produced.
 GO enrichment on the set of HPO genes discovered for each individual did reveal enrichments for some elements (Supp.
 Table 8).
 For example, Sr was enriched for “anion transport” (GO: 0006820; p≤0.008) and “metal ion transmembrane transporter activity” (GO:0046873; p≤0.015).
 However, these enrichment results were relatively limited, possibly due to the lack of functional annotations for the maize genome, and none passed strict multiple-test correction (Bonferroni).
 To compensate for the sparsity of annotations, we started with the HPO gene set discovered for each trait and identified an expanded set of highly connected co-expression network neighbors, designated the HPO+ sets, which were formed based on genes’ aggregate connectedness to the HPO set (see Materials and Methods).
 The HPO+ sets for several of the ionomic traits showed strong GO enrichment, many of which had terms that passed strict multiple-test correction, including Al, As, Cd, Cu, Fe, K, P, Se, Sr, and Zn (Supp.
 Table 9).
 Several of the enriched GO terms were common across HPO+ sets for different elements (Fig. 7).
 For example, we found enrichment for a collection of GO terms related to ion transport (GO:0006811) including anion transport (GO: 0006820) and potassium ion transport (GO:0006813) and others (GO:0015849, GO:0015711, GO:0046942, GO:0006835), which were supported by enrichments from multiple elements (Al, Cd, Fe, Sr) (See Fig. 7; “Transport” cluster).
-We also observed a set of 6 elements whose HPO+ sets (Al, Cd, Cu, K, Se, Sr) were enriched for GO terms related to chromatin organization (e.g. GO:0006325, GO:0071824, GO:0034728, GO:0006334, See Fig. 7; “Chromatin Organization” cluster), which is interesting because <I think Brian had an explanation about heavy metals and chromatin that would be nice to put in here>.
+We also observed a set of 6 elements whose HPO+ sets (Al, Cd, Cu, K, Se, Sr) were enriched for GO terms related to chromatin organization (e.g. GO:0006325, GO:0071824, GO:0034728, GO:0006334, See Fig. 7; “Chromatin Organization” cluster).
+This may result from changes in cell cycle or endoreduplication control in roots, which is expected to alter the accumulation of multiple elements (Chao et al., 201X).

 Several of the observed GO enrichments were trait-specific including collections of GO terms reflecting “Chemical Response” (Se), “Microtubule Movement” (As), “Adhesion” (Cu), and “Saccharide Metabolism” (P).
 For example, the “Saccharide Metabolism” collection of GO term enrichments was driven by 5 HPO+ genes for P, one of which was tgd1 (GRMZM2G044027; See Supp.
 Table 9).
-Mutations on the Arabidopsis ortholog for tgd1 caused the accumulation of triacylglycerols and oligogalactolipids and showed a decreased ability to incorporate phosphatidate into galactolipids (Fan et al. 2015).
-Tgd1 has been shown to function as a ATP-binding cassette (ABC) transporter known to transport other substrates, including inorganic and organic cations and anions (Roston et al. 2012).
-Tgd1 was an original candidate causal gene (HPO set), and four other genes were identified as strongly connected neighbors in the co-expression network, two with unknown function, GRMZM2G018241 and GRMZM2G030673, and two involved in cellulose synthase, GRMZM2G122277 and GRMZM2G177631.
+Mutations in the Arabidopsis ortholog for tgd1 caused the accumulation of triacylglycerols and oligogalactolipids and showed a decreased ability to incorporate phosphatidate into galactolipids (Fan et al. 2015).
+TGD1 is an ATP-binding cassette (ABC) transporter known to transport other substrates, including inorganic and organic cations and anions (Roston et al. 2012).
+Tgd1 was an original candidate causal gene (HPO set), and four other genes were identified as strongly connected neighbors in the co-expression network, two with unknown function, GRMZM2G018241 and GRMZM2G030673, and two involved in cellulose synthesis, GRMZM2G122277 and GRMZM2G177631.
 These genes play a role in glucan and polysaccharide metabolism and biosynthesis pathways, which are likely to impact phosphorus allocation and accumulation.